wesovilabs/_wesovilabs.github.io/_posts/2016-08-09-Openldap_pass_through.md

 **slapd.conf**

-  This file is read by Openldap and here we define the password authetnication protocol.
-As we see we define as **saslauthd** but also we are defined the directory where teh sasl socker will be running on.
+  This file is read by Openldap and here we define the password authentication protocol.
+As we can see, we define as **saslauthd** but also we are defined the directory where teh sasl socket will be running on.

   {% gist a8b6a7dbc418710821bfe9b105097e9e %}

 **saslatuhd.conf**

-  This files contains the connection details to the remote active directory.
+  This file contains the connection details to the remote active directory.
 It's not rock science at all.

   {% gist 18914b9a342cb6d1b38eea9b708ba7d1 %}